-If you’ve been looking for the best rated exercise bikes that give the best bang for your buck and can give you good exercise at home, you just came to the right place.
+If you’re looking for the best-rated exercise bikes that give the best bang for your buck and can give you good exercise at home, you just came to the right place.
 This website is all about giving the hand-picked selection of the best stationary exercise bike that you can find in the market.

 - Schwinn 270 Recumbent Exercise Bike – Solid 300 Pound Capacity